MateuszZelent/mmpp/docs/development/SMART_LEGEND_DOCS.md

 python test_comprehensive.py
 ```

-This smart legend feature makes MMPP2 plots significantly more readable and professional, especially when comparing multiple simulation results with different parameters.
+This smart legend feature makes mmpp plots significantly more readable and professional, especially when comparing multiple simulation results with different parameters.